 To get from Haedundae to Gamcheon Culture Village I got on at Haeundae Station on Line 2 and changed at Seonyeon to Line 1.
 It took about 40 minutes in total.

-At Toseong Station leave from exit 6 which is signposted towards Gamcheon Culture Village and then turn right up the main road at the exit.
+From Toseong to Gamcheon Culture Village, at Toseong Station leave from exit 6 which is signposted towards Gamcheon Culture Village and then turn right up the main road at the exit.

 The road will take you up towards the Busan University Hospital and then you’ll see a bus stop, it’s the first one you come across on this road.
-If you have maps.me, it’s detailed on the map as ‘Bus 2 to Gamcheon Culture Village’.
+If you have the app maps.me, it’s detailed on the map as ‘Bus 2 to Gamcheon Culture Village’.

 There are many buses that leave from here but you need to get either Bus 2, Bus 2-2, or Bus 1-1 to Gamcheon Culture Village.
 The buses are little green minibuses.